Trump says U.S. economy could take hit from coronavirus

 Trump has faced criticism from Democrats for not having the country properly prepared for the possibility of a pandemic.
 "I think people are viewing us as having done a very good job.
 What we have to do is do a professional job.
 Nobody is blaming us for the virus," he said.
 "This started in China."

+The U.S. Senate on Thursday passed an $8.3 billion bill to combat the outbreak, a day after the House of Representatives overwhelmingly approved it.
+The bill now goes to Trump for his signature.
+Asked about his reputation as a germophobe and how he is responding to doctors' recommendations to avoid shaking hands to guard against the spread of the coronavirus, Trump said nobody could operate as a politician without shaking people's hands.

+"The bottom line is I shake anybody's hand now.
+I'm proud of it," Trump said.
+"You know, you're hearing a lot of stuff about trying not to shake hands. ...
+It hasn't stopped me at all."
+'WAS ALL SET FOR BERNIE'

-Trump's town hall took place just days after the Democratic presidential race took a sharp turn on Super Tuesday, with former Vice President Joe Biden surging ahead of Senator Bernie Sanders in what has become a two-man battle.
+Trump also weighed in on the race for the Democratic presidential nomination to face him in the Nov.
+3 election.
+That contest took a sharp turn on Super Tuesday this week, with former Vice President Joe Biden surging ahead of Senator Bernie Sanders in what has become a two-man battle.
 "I was all set for Bernie," Trump said, adding that Sanders would have benefited if fellow liberal Senator Elizabeth Warren had dropped out sooner.
-She withdrew from the race on Thursday. nL1N2AY15C
+She withdrew from the race on Thursday.

+Democratic moderates, including former presidential candidates Michael Bloomberg, Amy Klobuchar and Pete Buttigieg, have rallied behind Biden in recent days amid concerns that nominating Sanders, a self-avowed democratic socialist, would harm the party's chances in November.
+Asked whether his polarizing style deepened the U.S. political divide, Trump defended how he conducted his personal messaging through tweeting and the like.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)